 - Tobamovirus group

-Nematodes are microscopic round worms that inhabit a wide range of environments.
-Plant parasitic nematodes cause damage by feeding on roots of host plants and, in certain cases, cause damage by feeding on above-ground parts of host plants.
+Nematodes are microscopic roundworms that inhabit a wide range of environments.
+Plant-parasitic nematodes cause damage by feeding on the roots of host plants and, in certain cases, cause damage by feeding on above-ground parts of host plants.
 Nematode feeding causes reduction of root mass and distortion and/or enlargement of roots.
-Damage to the root system also allows infection by other soil plant pathogens.
+Damage to the root system also allows infection by other soil-plant pathogens.